 - Open a Keynote (.key) file in Powerpoint on your Windows PC

-- Export file from Pages as a word document
+- Export file from Pages on your Mac or iOS device as a word document

 - Visit iCloud’s website and upload the pages document and convert it to Word inside iCloud

-- Change the name of the file by right-clicking on the file
+- Change the name of ONE those copies by right-clicking on the file

-- Delete the .pages extension and replace with .zip and your file’s name will be appletoolbox.zip
+- Delete the .pages extension and replace with .zip and press enter to save

 - QuickLook (File Folder)

 - There, you hopefully find a PDF file with the same name as the original pages file or named Preview.
 You may also see a JPEG file named Thumbnail

 - The JPEG Thumbnail file shows the first page only while the PDF contains the entire document

 Don’t See a PDF Inside the QuickLook Folder?